-Cash and cash equivalents Loans and advances Investment securities (debt) Investment securities (equity) Amortised cost Amortised cost FVOCI / Amortised cost FVOCI by election
+Cash and cash equivalents Amortised cost Loans and advances Amortised cost Investment securities (debt) FVOCI / Amortised cost Investment securities (equity) FVOCI by election

 Loans

 Loans are recognized initially at fair value and are subsequently measured in accordance with the classification of financial assets policy provided above.
 The Bank's loans are carried at amortized cost using the effective interest rate method, which represents the gross carrying amount less any allowance for credit losses.